 - 1. Remove the battery. - 2.
 Remove the cover from the power distribution box on the right front fender. - 3.
 Remove the connector from the #2 injector (passenger's side front cylinder of the engine). - 4.
 Strip back the wire loom and electrical tape from the harness approximately 3 inches back from the connector. - 5.
-Strip approximately 1/2" of insolation from the 12v power wire you located and marked earlier. - IMPORTANT: You must check the power wire with a voltmeter or test light to verify the power source has 12volts when the ignition is in the on position, engine running and for a second or two after the engine is shut down.
-Do not start the engine at this point in the installation!! - 6.
-Solder the short Blue power wire rom the STS wiring harness on to the injector 12v power wire - 7.
+Strip approximately 1/2" of insolation from the 12v power wire you located and marked earlier. - 6.
+Solder the short Blue power wire rom the STS wiring harness on to the injector 12v power wire. - 7.
 Tape the connection with quality electrical tape.
 Re-tape the injector harness.